Skip to Content

 Cisplatin and Pemetrexed for Pleural Mesothelioma

-It is not uncommon for mesothelioma treatment to involve a combination of drugs.
-Some drugs work well together because they kill cancer cells in different ways.
-Cisplatin and pemetrexed use different mechanisms to kill fast-growing cells.
+It is common for mesothelioma treatment to involve a combination of drugs.
+Some drugs work well together because they eliminate cancer cells in distinct ways.
+This is true of cisplatin and pemetrexed, which use different mechanisms to kill cancer cells.

 Another study looked at the results of cisplatin and pemetrexed on second-line treatment.
-The study found different survival results for different pleural mesothelioma treatment regimens:
+The survival results differed between treatment regimens:

 • Patients receiving cisplatin plus pemetrexed: 15.3 months median survival